xynium/Gerber2GCode/README.md

 For converting Gerber files to GCode.
 Tested with Gerber file from Kicad

 Gerber2Gcode test
-will execute the conversion on test.gbr and test.drl if exists and write test.gcode file should be metric test.gcode is ready to plot the pcb on a 3D printer with a pen adapter.
+will execute the conversion on test.gbr and test.drl if exists and write test.gcode

+file should be metric

+test.gcode is ready to plot the pcb on a 3D printer with a pen adapter.

-Assumed the pen write a 0.4mm line and a recovering of 0.1mm between 2 lines.
+Assumed the pen write a 0.3mm line and a recovering of 0.14mm between 2 lines.
-Pen Up position is 15mm down 0.1mmm
+Pen Up position is 4mm down 0mmm
 If one wants other preset, see PNGerber.hpp and change #define accordingly.

+TODO: When plotting zone sometimes display "odd number of line ..." in such a case modify the recovering distance a little.

 Jean Pierre